Blower Wheel Clog

 How Much Does This Repair Cost?

-DIY parts for a blower wheel clog repair on the Frigidaire FFRE4120SW typically cost between $10–$50, depending on any replacement components needed.
-A professional service call for this repair generally runs $150–$300 including labor.
-Tackling this repair yourself can save you $100–$250 or more.
+If you tackle this blower wheel clog repair on the Frigidaire FFRE4120SW yourself, the parts will typically cost between $10–$50, depending on what needs replacing.
+A professional service call for this repair usually runs $150–$300, including labor.
+Doing it yourself can save you $100–$250 or more.

 Frequently Asked Questions